-The Tauranga Central Library replacement and redevelopment will be funded from 2023 to 2028 (calculations below).
+The Tauranga Central Library replacement and redevelopment will be funded from 2023 to 2033.

-The development contributions portion for the city centre library additions will be collected over the period 2023-2028.
 This period reflects both the expected capacity life of the facility (based on current growth projections) and aligns with expected construction dates for future facilities.

-Council will update the funding period annually to reflect updated growth projections and any timing changes to projects.
+Council may update the funding period annually to reflect updated growth projections and any timing changes to projects.